 The citation in JBW is excerpted in relation to last week's Gospel (link).

-1. A crucial difference between the Matthean and Lukan parallels
+hypothesized Q source.
+A crucial difference between the Matthean

-that Matthew's Jesus says he 'doesn't come to bring peace but a sword' (Matt 10:34; Gr. machaira), while Luke's Jesus
+while Luke's Jesus says he 'doesn't come to bring peace but rather

-more specifically entails splitting something in two -- like one
+entails splitting something in two -- like one might do with a

 "division," is the lone instance of this word in the New

-common, especially in Luke-Acts.
-Matthew, Mark, and John use the
+is more common, especially in Luke-Acts.
+Matthew, Mark, and John

-once a piece at the foot of the cross where the soldiers "divided"
+use the verb once a piece at the foot of the cross where the

 10, expresses one of the basic points in mimetic theory.
 Our human

-of keeping peace is the scapegoat mechanism and, exposed as sacred
+way of keeping peace is the scapegoat mechanism and, exposed as

-that violence would increase as our way of peace is taken away --
+increase as our way of peace is taken away -- making his call for

-his call for peace through God's way of peace -- love and
+peace through God's way of peace -- love and forgiveness -- even

-even more critical.
-He does come to bring peace but 'not as the
+more critical.
+He does come to bring peace but 'not as the world

-singular in John 1:29) which the Lamb of God comes to
+the singular in John 1:29) which the Lamb of God comes to take

 So what happens in between the taking away of our peace and our

-of God's peace?
-Sword and division -- father against son, son
+embracing of God's peace?
+Sword and division -- father against

-etc.Our way of peace is designed to bring peace especially in
+son, son against father, etc.Our way of peace is designed to bring

-takes that way of peace away from us, the first casualty is the
+As Jesus takes that way of peace away from us, the first casualty

 One example of this might be the modern progress in dismantling sexism.
 The old way of peace meant sacrificing the desires and goals of the daughters and wives in families.
 As families have rightly become more equalitarian so has the discord, in many instances, increased between husbands and wives, parents and children.
 Divorce has increased greatly.
 Christ showing us the way of love is needed in order to be able to desire with one desire as husbands and wives, without having to resort to the old sacrificial order of wives defering to husbands.
 Otherwise, mimetic rivalry ensues with an increase of division.